alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_device_management_guide.md

 ⚠️ **Internet Connection**: Devices must be connected to the internet while registering and whenever updates to a device **Installation** are made (see the **Web Portal Installation Management Guide**).

 ⚠️ **Video downloads**: Any new or updated device **Installation** will require the download of video files for uninterrupted playback.
 Make sure to account for the time it may take to download videos associated with the **Installation**.

+## Verification Steps

+Verify that your device creation or updates have been successful.

+**Complete functionality verification:**
+- Log out of the Wildxr.org Web Portal
+- Log in and refresh the **Devices** page to ensure your device appears as expected
+- If you have modified **Installation** assigned to a **Device**, connect the device to the internet and launch WildXR to make sure the changes have been applied